IAS Exam is the Indian Civil Service Examination conducted by Union Public Service Commission (UPSC) to recruit personnel for civil services in India.

 Final – IAS Personal Interview

 Candidates who cleared the IAS Main Examination with top rankings are directly qualified for Personal Interview.
-Those candidates will be summoned by Union Public Service Commission, Delhi to appear for a face to face Interview before the UPSC panel members.
-Candidates those shortlisted by the UPSC panel will be inducted by the government for Civil Sevices.
+Those candidates will be summoned by the Union Public Service Commission, Delhi to appear for a face-to-face Interview before the UPSC panel members.
+Candidates shortlisted by the UPSC panel will be inducted by the government for Civil services.